sysdiglabs/secure-inline-scan/README.md

 # secure-inline-scan

-This script is useful for performing image analysis on locally built container image and post the result of the analysis to sysdig secure.
+This script is useful for performing image analysis on locally built container image and post the result of the analysis to [Sysdig Secure](https://sysdig.com/products/kubernetes-security/).
 The only dependency for this script is access to docker-engine, Sysdig Secure endpoint (with the API token) and network connectivity to post image analysis results.

 ## Usage